jimmoffitt/twitter_search/README.md

 These Node scripts can be used to start making Search API requests.
 These scripts can be easily configured and quickly ran to collect data.
 Using Node.js, these are intended to illustrate the fundamentals of writing API client code.

 In theory, these could provide the bedrock to start building on.
-However, these do not do any logging, there is no real error handling, and you may not want to use *environmental variables* as the configuration mechanism.
+However, these do not do any logging, there is no real error handling, and you may not want to use *environment variables* as the configuration mechanism.

 So likely the next steps are for the user to implement logging, configuration management, error handling, and data management.